Moazam Ali Khan Jatoi: Early life

-He was born on 8 October 1981.
+He was born on 23 August 1996.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-179 (Muzaffargarh-IV) as a candidate of Pakistan Peoples Party (PPP) in the 2008 Pakistani general election.
-He was appointed as minister of State for food.
+He was appointed minister of State for food.
 He received 79,643 votes and defeated Syed Basit Sultan Bukhari.
-In April 2012, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as Minister of State for Food Security and Research.
-In June 2012, he was inducted into the federal cabinet of Prime Minister Raja Pervaiz Ashraf and was re-appointed as Minister of State for National Food Security and Research where he continued to serve until April 2013.
+In April 2012, he was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed Minister of State for Food Security and Research.
+In June 2012, he was inducted into the federal cabinet of Prime Minister Raja Pervaiz Ashraf and was re-appointed Minister of State for National Food Security and Research where he continued to serve until April 2013.

 He ran for the seat of the National Assembly from Constituency NA-179 (Muzaffargarh-IV) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 73,199 votes and lost the seat to Syed Basit Sultan Bukhari, a candidate of the PML(N).

 He ran for the seat of the National Assembly from NA-185 Muzaffargarh-V as a candidate of the Pakistan Tehreek-e-Insaf (PTI) in the 2018 Pakistani general election but was unsuccessful.
 He received 73,185 votes and lost to Syed Basit Sultan Bukhari, an independent candidate.

 He was elected to the Provincial Assembly of Punjab from PP-272 (Muzaffargarh-V) as a candidate of the PTI in the 2022 Punjab provincial by-elections.
 He received 46,069 votes and defeated Zehra Basit Bukhari, a candidate of the PML(N).

 He was elected to the National Assembly from NA-177 Muzaffargarh-III as a PTI-endorsed independent candidate in the 2024 Pakistani general election.
 He received 114,057 votes and drafted Syeda Shehr Bano Bukhari, a candidate of PML(N).